The Floresco Integrated Service Hub is a ‘one-stop’ mental health service for adults.

 - group support activities

 - family and carer support.

-In addition to delivering these services, the consortium has worked with several other local health and community service providers to establish Floresco as an integrated ‘one stop’ mental health service hub.
+The consortium has worked with several other local health and community service providers to establish Floresco as an integrated mental health service hub.

-The hub is designed to simplify access to a range of other services for people with mental illness and their families and carers — for example, general practitioner (GP), psychology and mental health social work services.
+In addition to the services listed above, the hub is designed to simplify access to a range of other services for people with mental illness and their families and carers—for example, general practitioners, psychology, and mental health social work services.

-Floresco’s integrated service model aims to overcome many of the weaknesses of Australia’s mental health system, which tend to undermine its ability to deliver sustainable improvements in outcomes for people affected by mental illness.
+Floresco’s integrated service model aims to overcome many of the challenges caused by the fragmentation of Australia’s mental health system, which tend to undermine its ability to deliver sustainable improvements in outcomes for people affected by mental illness.

-With funding assistance from the Commission, Aftercare engaged the Queensland Centre for Mental Health Research (QCMHR) to undertake an evaluation of the project and deliver a report in 2018.
+With funding assistance from the Commission, Aftercare engaged the University of Queensland through the Queensland Centre for Mental Health Research (QCMHR) to undertake an evaluation of the project, which was finalised in June 2018.